Keoffor/geoip-nginx/README.md

 1. Be sure to use `echo` (or similar directives) to show your end-user what is happening while the script is running

 1. Modularize (via importable, custom config files) the custom NGINX features and directives you add.
 For example, you script can create a separate "zone file" for rate limiting.
-Then import this file into the `location` portion of the server block file
+Then import it into the `location` portion of the server block file

 1. Explain your reasoning for the values you chose in your rate limiter